Poached Lemons

 Preview the recipe

-• Cover lemons with water and sugar.
-Bring to boil and cook on low simmer for 3 hours; uncovered.
-Leave lemons in saucepan, and let stand until it comes to room temperature; best overnight.
-At this juncture, poached or semi-confit lemons can be canned, or stored refrigerated for months.
+• Cover the lemons with water and sugar.
+Bring to a boil, then reduce to a low simmer and cook, uncovered, for 3 hours.
+Leave the lemons in the saucepan and allow them to cool completely to room temperature—preferably overnight.
+At this point, the poached or semi-confit lemons can be canned or stored in the refrigerator, where they will keep for months.

 Bruno Albouze Poaching Lemons